rapidez/docs/src/2.x/theming.md

 ## Blade Icons

-Rapidez comes preinstalled with [Blade Icons](https://blade-ui-kit.com/blade-icons) providing a massive library of icons you can use in your project.
+Rapidez comes preinstalled with [Blade Icons](https://blade-ui-kit.com/blade-icons?set=1) providing a massive library of icons you can use in your project!

 With many [icon packages available](https://github.com/blade-ui-kit/blade-icons#icon-packages) to get even more icons.

 ### Icon Deferring

 We've added [Icon deferring](https://github.com/blade-ui-kit/blade-icons#deferring-icons) support to Blade Icons in order to reduce HTML element count when icons are used often.

 In Rapidez this is enabled by default instead of you having to request it.

-If you would rather turn it off you can change so globally in the options by:
+If you would rather turn it off you can change it globally in the options by:

-Publishing the config `php artisan vendor:publish --tag=blade-icons` adding `'defer' => false` to the `'attributes'` section within the config file
+Publishing the config `php artisan vendor:publish --tag=blade-icons` and adding `'defer' => false` to the `'attributes'` section within the config file
 ```diff config/blade-icons.php
  <?php
  return [